diva-exchange/i2p/README.md

 # I2P - For Everyone

 Two flavours are available:
 * Entry-level experience: I2P and Tor to enable everyone to get started using the i2p and onion network.
-It's tagged as "i2p-tor".
+It's tagged as "current-i2p-tor".
 * For advanced users: I2P only version - very lean.
-It's tagged as "latest".
+It's tagged as "current".

 The solutions are deployed as docker image.

-If you are looking for an entry-level experience, focused on safely browsing the internet: use the docker image tagged as "i2p-tor".
+If you are looking for an entry-level experience, focused on safely browsing the internet: use the docker image tagged as "current-i2p-tor".
 Read the "Get Started" below.

-If you are experienced and looking for an I2P-only container - go for the docker imaged tagged as "latest".
-You get the latest stable i2pd (C++ version) release.
+If you are experienced and looking for an I2P-only container - go for the docker imaged tagged as "current".
+You get the stable i2pd (C++ version) release.
 Lean & fast.

 A great tutorial, including "How to setup your system", is found here: [Introduction to “I2P”](https://www.diva.exchange/en/privacy/introduction-to-i2p-your-own-internet-secure-private-and-free/).